Aditya-Bhatt-1811/Aditya-Bhatt-1811/README.md

 - 👋 Hi, I’m @Aditya-Bhatt-1811
-- 👀 I’m interested in Cyberseccurity and Web Development
+- 👀 I’m interested in Cybersecurity and Web Development
 - 🌱 I’m currently pursuing B.Tech
 - 📫 How to reach me LinkedIn (linkedin.com/in/aditya-bhatt-039a651b2)